kattyavar-shika/java-spring-boot-microservices-qa/java-lambda-qa.md

 In this case, trying to use this inside a static context will lead to a compilation error, as this cannot be referenced from a static method, where no instance exists.

 </details>

-# todo
-this and lambada.
-what was need of lambda in java